If your brain were a car…

 As someone with ADD/ADHD, that is not always true for me.

-We adults with ADD/ADHD have a unique cast of characters in our cars at any given time.
+We adults with ADD/ADHD have a unique cast of characters in our brains at any given time.
 And there will always be times when a more dysfunctional character wants to take the wheel.
 When that happens, they leave Steady Eddie at the curb!

-So what about you?
-Which character drives YOUR car?
+Which character drives YOUR bus?

 Do any of these descriptions resonate with you?